calumjs/promptflow-demo/README.md

    - Create a new virtual environment with Python 3.9 or later:
      ```bash
      conda create --name myenv python=3.9
+     conda init
      ```

+   - Restart VS Code or the terminal to activate the virtual environment.

    - Activate the virtual environment:
      ```bash
      conda activate myenv